 Case management services facilitate coordination of all waiver services, including participant-directed services, provided to participants so that services are delivered in a well-coordinated, safe, timely and cost-efficient manner that addresses the participant’s specific needs.
 Case management services for all waiver participants are detailed in Appendix D. In addition to all responsibilities detailed in Appendix D, a participant’s waiver case manager performs the following information and assistance tasks related to PDS:

-• Conducts initial outreach and education on the Services My Way program for waiver participants using standard outreach and PDS information materials, and documents the participant’s decision to use PDS or not and the reason for the decision.
+• Conducts initial outreach and education on the Services My Way program for waiver participants using standard outreach and PDS information materials, and documents the participant’s decision on whether or not to use PDS.

-• Re-introduces the Services My Way program to waiver participants not enrolled in PDS and documents the participant’s decision to use PDS or not and the reason for the decision each time the participant’s person-centered ISP is updated using standard outreach and PDS information materials.
+• Re-introduces the Services My Way program to waiver participants not enrolled in PDS each time the participant’s person-centered ISP is updated, each time the participant is reassessed, and upon the participant’s request.

-• Identifies waiver participants’ desired outcomes for using PDS under a person-centered planning process.
+• Identifies waiver participants’ desired outcomes for using PDS under a person-centered planning process and includes PDS in the participant’s person-centered ISP.

-• Assists participants who wish to enroll in the Services My Way program to complete a DHCF Consumer Inquiry Form and Participant Consent Form.

-• Submits executed DHCF Consumer Inquiry and Participant Consent Forms to the Services My Way Program Coordinator for processing.

-• Includes PDS in the participant’s person-centered ISP and computes the participant’s PDS monthly allocation amount.

-• Provides copies of the participant’s updated and approved person-centered ISP, risk management plan and PDS monthly allocation amount to the participant and his/her representative, as appropriate, the waiver participant’s support broker, and the Services My Way Program Coordinator.
+• Provides copies of the participant’s updated and approved person-centered ISP and authorized representative, as appropriate, the waiver participant’s support broker, and the Services My Way Program Coordinator.

 • Monitors participant/representative employer performance in using PDS in collaboration with the participant’s support broker.